nalinbhardwaj/zordle/README.md

 - rotation is local in a global table
 - instance cols are global for no strong reason tbh
 - region is a locality construction
+- 2 pass structure, pass 1 for constraining, pass 2 for witness gen, and in the margin between the two passes lie all the soundness bugs.

 # WASM Port